Rectangular diagrams of surfaces: distinguishing Legendrian knots: A test for equivalence of Legendrian links

 A canonic dividing configuration~$(\delta^+,\delta^-)$ of a surface presented by a rectangular diagram is never displayed at the diagram because it has a standard form in each rectangle (as shown in Figure~\ref{canonic}) and carries no additional information.
 The rectangles are typically numbered, and the points of~$\delta^+\cap\delta^-$ are numbered accordingly.

 In our illustrations, rectangular diagrams of a surface will often be accompanied by a rectangular diagram of their boundary link (as the two diagrams in Figure~\ref{fig8-example}).
 The latter will be drawn in the most natural way for human perception, which usually corresponds neither to the boundary framing (see~\cite[Definitions~12--14 and Figure~12]{dp17}) nor to the boundary circuits (see Definition~\ref{mirror-circuit-def} below).
-We draw the horizontal edges passing under all the rectangles, and the vertical edges passing over all the rectangles with exceptions made for the rectangles having a side that is contained in the edge.
+We draw the horizontal edges passing under all the rectangles, and the vertical edges passing over all the rectangles with exceptions made for the rectangles having a side that is contained in an edge.
 We find this way of drawing our diagrams the most suggestive. \end{conv}

-\begin{defi} Two rectangular diagrams of a surface (of a link, of a graph) are said to be \emph{combinatorially equivalent} (or having the same \emph{combinatorial type}) if one can be taken to the other by a self-homeomorphism of~$\mathbb T^2$ that has the form~$(\theta,\varphi)\mapsto\bigl(f(\theta),g(\varphi)\bigr)$, where~$f$ and~$g$ are orientation preserving self-homeomorphisms of~$\mathbb S^1$. \end{defi}
+\begin{defi} Two rectangular diagrams of a surface (of a link, of a graph) are said to be \emph{combinatorially equivalent} (or of the same \emph{combinatorial type}) if one can be taken to the other by a self-homeomorphism of~$\mathbb T^2$ that has the form~$(\theta,\varphi)\mapsto\bigl(f(\theta),g(\varphi)\bigr)$, where~$f$ and~$g$ are orientation-preserving self-homeomorphisms of~$\mathbb S^1$. \end{defi}

 Example~\ref{realizations-exam} demonstrates that canonic dividing configurations of combinatorially non-equivalent diagrams may have the same dividing code.
 The following statement is obvious.

 \begin{prop} If~$D$ is a canonic dividing configuration of a rectangular diagram~$\Pi$ of a surface, then the isomorphism class of a dividing code of~$D$ is uniquely determined by the combinatorial type of~$\Pi$.